Reigraph Research

 OBV was the most consistent ETF signal with 8 Bonferroni survivors and d = 0.219 on SPY.
 On individual stocks it largely disappears — but two names produce surviving tests.

-WMT OBV below SMA: Two survivors (10d and 20d), d = 0.094 and 0.140.
+WMT OBV below SMA: Two survivors (10d and 20d), d = 0.094 and 0.140, with p-values of 0.0004 and 0.0002 respectively.
 When WMT’s OBV is below its moving average, subsequent returns are positive (+34 bps at 10d, +69 bps at 20d).
 Same mean-reversion dynamic as the ETF study.

 Everywhere else: OBV Cohen’s d values hover near zero for NFLX, COST, BAC, and JNJ.
 The volume signal that works on a broad market ETF does not reliably translate to individual stock dynamics.